Interviews by NameOral Histories

 An outspoken African-American activist in the 1960s, McMillan was attending Morehouse College in Atlanta at the time of the assassination.
 During the 1960s, he was a prominent member of the Student Nonviolent Coordinating Committee.
-Recorded January 25 and September 6, 2006.
+Recorded January 25 and September 6, 2006, and June 8, 2013.

 A longtime African-American community leader, McMillan was actively involved in voter registration drives and prison reform in Texas.
 In the late 1960s, she and her family were key members of the Student Nonviolent Coordinating Committee.
 Recorded April 12, 2006.

 A resident of Oak Cliff in 1963, McMillen lived two blocks from the Texas Theatre.
 From 1965 to 1966, he was a driver with Oneal Funeral Home and heard many stories about the assassination weekend.
 Recorded September 16, 2011.

 A Dallas high-school student and Dallas Times Herald employee in 1963, McNairy saw the motorcade on Stemmons Freeway and gave an official a ride to Parkland Memorial Hospital.
 He graphically recalled the condition of the backseat of the presidential limousine.
 Recorded December 10, 2003.

 A sixth grader in Indiana, McNiece was home sick from school on November 22, 1963.
 During his interview, he shared excerpts from his late mother's diary from the assassination weekend.
 Recorded May 24, 2011.